Azure/dev-community/azure-updates/SEPTEMBER2022.md

  **As part of our commitment to continuously add new capabilities to our Azure Disk Storage portfolio, live resize for Premium SSD and Standard SSD Disk Storage is now generally available.**

-- Resizing a disk on Azure can provide increased storage capacity and better performance for your applications.
+- Resizing a disk on Azure can provide increased storage capacity and better performance for applications.
-- With live resize, you can dynamically increase the storage capacity of your Premium SSD and Standard SSD disks without causing any disruption to your applications.
+- Live resizing, can dynamically increase the storage capacity of Premium SSD and Standard SSD disks without causing any disruption to your applications.
 - To reduce costs, you can start with smaller disks and gradually increase their storage capacity without experiencing any downtime.

 [Documentation](https://azure.microsoft.com/updates/generally-available-live-resize-for-premium-ssd-and-standard-ssd-disk-storage/)